enyo/iris/README.md

 you can define your own context class and provide a `ContextInitializer` to create that object for you.

-> `ContextInitializers` are the first thing called when a request comes in.
+> `ContextInitializer`s are the first thing called when a request comes in.
 > After that all filters are called sequentially, and then your procedure with
 > the initialized `Context`.